 The second component of the account proposed in \cite{flemisch_dynamic_2012} is control \textit{authority}, i.e., the degree to which a human or AI agent is enabled to execute control.
 Consistency between authority and ability requires that an agent’s authority does not exceed their ability.
 And similarly, responsibility should not exceed authority.
 Thus, an agent should be responsible only for tasks they have authority to perform, and they should have authority only over tasks they are able to perform.
 A key implication of this consistency is that control is exerted by the agent that has sufficient ability and authority, and more responsibility is carried by the agents that exert more control.
 While ability and authority are attributes that both human and AI agents possess, we consider responsibility as a human-only quality.
 Therefore, the ability and authority of a human-AI system must be traced to responsibilities of relevant humans, e.g., engineers, designers, operators, users, and managers.

 In the automated vehicle case, the driver has authority to control the vehicle by accelerating, breaking and steering, as well to take over control authority at any time.
 In the case of AI-based hiring, employers' authority includes setting a threshold for a passing score and deciding who to hire.
 Simply giving human agents final authority by design, without ensuring proper ability, is not sufficient to empower humans to act upon their moral responsibility.
-For example, a driver may have final authority over a fully autonomous car, but the driver's loss of situational awareness, or even skill degradation as a result of systematic lack of engagement in the driving task will limit the driver's ability to exert that control authority \cite{flemisch_dynamic_2012,heikoop_human_2019,kyriakidis_human_2019}.
-The same might happen for a manager working with an AI-based hiring system if the manager, who has the final authority over who to hire, merely signs off on the suggestions of the AI agent, without substantive engagement in the assessment process.
+For example, a driver may have final authority over a fully autonomous car, but the driver's loss of situational awareness, or even skill degradation as a result of systematic lack of engagement in the driving task, will limit the driver's ability to exert that control authority \cite{flemisch_dynamic_2012,heikoop_human_2019,kyriakidis_human_2019}.
+The same might happen for a manager with final authority over who to hire,

+if they merely sign off on the hiring recommendations of the AI agent, without substantively engaging in the assessment process themselves.